Do Cold Water Rinses Make Hair Shine?

 And then there's the opposite - that very warm water makes your hair's cuticles "open up."

-I had to test it myself and I'll admit my tests are not complete (if I wanted to spend all day working with 50 to 100 hair samples and perfectly controlled conditions that would be ideal - but I'll leave that to people who get money to do this sort of thing).
+I had to test it myself and I'll admit my tests are not complete (if I spent all day working with 50 to 100 hair samples and perfectly controlled conditions that would be ideal.
+I'll leave that to people who have money to do this sort of thing.

 Shine breakdown: I'm going to be looking for a change in porosity because "closing the cuticles" implies reduction of porosity.
 Shiny hair is lower porosity hair or hair which has had it's porosities temporarily filled in with conditioners or emollients and proteins.